AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/02_Perspective.rst

       Ada.Text_IO.Put_Line ("Hello World");
    end Hello_World;

 The resulting program will print :ada:`Hello World` on the screen.
-Let’s now dissect the Ada version to describe what is going on:
+Let's now dissect the Ada version to describe what is going on:

 The first line of the Ada code is giving us access to the :ada:`Ada.Text_IO` library which contains the :ada:`Put_Line` function we will use to print the text to the console.
-This is similar to C’s :c:`#include <stdio.h>`.
+This is similar to C's :c:`#include <stdio.h>`.
 We then create a procedure which executes :ada:`Put_Line` which prints to the console.
-This is similar to C’s :c:`printf` statement.
+This is similar to C's :c:`printf` statement.
 For now, we can assume these Ada and C features have similar functionality.
 In reality, they are very different.
 We will explore that more as we delve further into the Ada language.

-You may have noticed that the Ada syntax is more verbose than C. Instead of using braces :c:`{}` to declare scope, Ada uses keywords. :ada:`is` opens a declarative scope |mdash| which is empty here as there’s no variable to declare. :ada:`begin` opens a sequence of statements.
-Within this sequence, we’re calling the function :ada:`Put_Line`, prefixing explicitly by the name of the library unit where it’s declared, :ada:`Ada.Text_IO`.
+You may have noticed that the Ada syntax is more verbose than C. Instead of using braces :c:`{}` to declare scope, Ada uses keywords. :ada:`is` opens a declarative scope |mdash| which is empty here as there's no variable to declare. :ada:`begin` opens a sequence of statements.
+Within this sequence, we're calling the function :ada:`Put_Line`, prefixing explicitly by the name of the library unit where it's declared, :ada:`Ada.Text_IO`.
 The absence of the end of line :c:`\n` can also be noted, as :ada:`Put_Line` always terminates by an end of line.